vossisboss/pvdjango/README.md

 Next, you need configure which URL paths are translatable so that Django will prefix them with the language code.

-Open `tutorial/urls.py` in your text editor.
+Open `myblog/urls.py`.
 You'll see that there are two groups of URL patterns with an `if settings.DEBUG:` block in between them.

 The patterns that need to be made translatable are: